Home AI/ML Mastering Custom Commands in Claude Code: The Definitive Guide to Automating Your Development Workflow

 Using Environment Context

-Commands can instruct Claude to read environment files, configuration, and project metadata to make dynamic decisions.
-This makes the same command behave differently across different projects or environments.
+Commands can instruct Claude to read environment files, configuration, and project metadata in order to make dynamic decisions.
+The result is that a single command can behave differently across different projects or environments.

 # File: .claude/commands/setup-env.md